We all want to know about our children’s days. We want the gossip! We want to connect and share.

 AAC - Alternative Augmentative Communication

 Some children need alternative ways to communicate.
-This could mean a simple picture system where a child points to picture or gives a pictures to express needs and wants.
+This could mean a simple picture system where a child points to picture or gives pictures to express needs and wants.
 It could also be a more sophisticated computer device.

 Either way, if your child uses an AAC system to communicate at any point during the day, make sure to use that system at home as well.
 Use the system to share stories and ideas.